ezhuk/aws-tools/README.md

 an average CPU usage.
-It takes care of setting up launch configuration, auto scaling group, scaling policies and metric alarms to automatically add a new EC2 instance when the average CPU utilization exceeds the maximum threshold over any 5 minutes period and shutdown an instance when it goes below minimum threshold.
+It takes care of setting up launch configuration, auto scaling group, scaling policies and metric alarms to automatically add a new EC2 instance when the average CPU utilization exceeds the maximum threshold over the specified period and shutdown an instance when it goes below minimum threshold.

 ```bash